GoZOo/Eventus/README.md

 * Evo results shown in two rows : main club is in a different color
 * Evo remove some useless text for widget home
 * Evo none buttons/links can be clicked when button loading
+* Evo use twig for templating screen in back end

 ### 2.4.2